awsdocs/amazon-cloudfront-developer-guide/doc_source/cnames-and-https-revert-to-cf-certificate.md

-# Reverting from a Custom SSL/TLS Certificate to the Default CloudFront Certificate<a name="cnames-and-https-revert-to-cf-certificate"></a>
+# Reverting from a custom SSL/TLS certificate to the default CloudFront certificate<a name="cnames-and-https-revert-to-cf-certificate"></a>

 If you configured CloudFront to use HTTPS between viewers and CloudFront, and you configured CloudFront to use a custom SSL/TLS certificate, you can change your configuration to use the default CloudFront SSL/TLS certificate\.
 The process depends on whether you've used your distribution to distribute your content:
 + If you have not used your distribution to distribute your content, you can just change the configuration\.
 For more information, see [Updating a Distribution](HowToUpdateDistribution.md)\.